Stuffed Pasta Shells with Spinach

 A creamy, cheesy stuffed pasta shells recipe is a great thing to have in your arsenal.
 It’s one of the ultimate comfort foods, and this one is flecked with pretty green bits of fresh spinach.
 It’s been a really long time since I’ve made or eaten stuffed shells, and once the idea of them ambled through my brain, it stuck.
 A craving that needed to be itched for sure.

-The filling is laced with shredded Swedish-style Fontina, with great smooth and creamy body, and a delicate tartness.
+The filling is laced with shredded fontina, with great smooth and creamy body, and a delicate tartness.
 This is also a wonderful cheese to incorporate into your lasagna, pizza, and hot dip recipes.

 I would also try making these pasta shells again with a layer of chunky tomato sauce underneath the cheese sauce, which would be result in a more saucy dish all around, in a great way.
 The cheese sauce should always be on top in my opinion, so you get that bubbling, melty upper layer.